jasgigli/learn-rust/06-data-types/README.md

 ---

-## Next Steps
+## Next Steps for Rust Beginners
 - You’ve learned the building blocks of Rust data!
 - Try changing types and see what errors you get.
-- Move on to the next topic, or explore the [Rust Book: Data Types](https://doc.rust-lang.org/book/ch03-02-data-types.html)
+- Move on to the next topic, or read the [Official Rust Book: Data Types](https://doc.rust-lang.org/book/ch03-02-data-types.html)

 ---